horseshoe/horseshoe/README.md

 If the lookup name is not known until render-time, its value can be computed with an [expression](#expressions) surrounded by parentheses (`{{> (expression) }}`).
 Once loaded, the partial is expanded into the current template.

-If a partial tag is a stand-alone tag, the indentation of the partial tag will be prepended to every line of the partial template. <b>Using a double arrow partial tag (`{{>> partial }}`) will avoid applying the indentation to every line but will ignore the trailing whitespace and newline after the partial.</b>
+If a partial tag is a stand-alone tag, the indentation of the partial tag will be prepended to every line of the partial template.
+**Using a double arrow partial tag (`{{>> partial }}`) will avoid applying the indentation to every line but will ignore the trailing whitespace and newline after the partial.**

 #### Set Delimiter (`{{=<% %>=}}`)